tournament-js/autonomy/api.md

 ### $.seq4(f, g, h, k) :: (x, y, z, w) -> k(h(g(f(x, y, z, w))))
 These specific shortcut functions are there to speed up the most common use cases of functional composition; a few functions with a few initial arguments.

-The speed of composing functions is in general not significant, but avoiding the variadic slice penalty can speed up such code [slightly](http://jsperf.com/crazyfunctional8).
+The speed of composing functions is in general not significant, but a [factor of two](http://jsperf.com/crazyfunctional8) for just specifying the number of functions is a worthy tradeoff.